bradyjoslin/assembllm/README.md

 ...
 ```

-More comprehensively, here is the full list of available plug-in configuration values:
+Here is the full list of available plug-in configuration values:

 - `name`: unique name for the plugin.
 - `source`: wasm file location, can be a file path or http location.